davelosert/yco/readme.md

 ### Install globally

-You can also install yco globaly and then use it right away:
+You can also install yco globaly and then use it's bin without `npx`:

 ```shell
 npm install -g yco
 yco --help
 ```

+### Requirements

+You need to have at least [yabai](https://github.com/koekeishiya/yabai) and [skhd](https://github.com/koekeishiya/skhd) installed.

 ## YCO Configuration